 Up until now, you have probably gotten a good understanding of what a true INFP is like.
 You have seen how they classify as quiet, caring, and imaginative idealists, who have a deep set of inner values and beliefs.
 While their good intentions and staying true to their principles are admirable qualities, there are other areas in which they find themselves lacking.
 But which exactly?

-We think it’s important to be aware of the strengths and weaknesses of the MBTI types in order to be fully able to comprehend them.
+We think it’s important to be aware of the strengths and weaknesses of the personality types in order to be fully able to comprehend them.
 This is why we made a small summary of both sections below, listing the most prominent traits that INFPs have (and don’t have).

 - Caring and considerate of others